SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 However, in contrast with the sequence above, cascades are expressions: their value is the value of the last message in the cascade.

-A cascade node is an instance of `ASTCascadeNode`.
+A cascade node is an instance of `OCCascadeNode`.
 A cascade node understands the `receiver` message, returning the receiver of the cascade.
 It also understands the `messages` message, returning a collection with the messages in the cascade.
 Note that the messages inside the cascade node are normal `ASTMessageNode` and have a receiver too.